ycpcs/cs400-fall2023/index.md

 -->

 * 8-27-23: Dr. Babcock and Professor Hake made the The Capstone Project team assignments.
-You can find the link for the project team members for each project on the respective project page.
+You can find the project team members for each project on Canvas.

 * 8-21-23: CS400 meets on M-W-F from 9:00a to 10:15a.
 Each project team will meet on a weekly basis in KEC 119 for status reports, and assignment and Milestone presentations on a week day to be assigned.
 The remaining two weekly class sessions for each team will be reserved for team project work days in KEC 118.